Magdalen Society of Philadelphia: Operation

-of the inmates, its rate of failure diminished.
+of the inmates in some respects, its rate of failure diminished.

-A much larger Magdalen Home was erected at the same locality in the 1840s.
+In the 1840s, the society erected a much larger Magdalen Home in the same locality.
 This building separated the inmates ("magdalens") from the staff, and recalcitrant inmates from new arrivals.
 Fences and eventually a 13-foot wall were built around the property to keep the magdalens from seeing or otherwise interacting with the encroaching city.

-The Philadelphia Magdalen Society lodged 2,726 women in all, attempting to change them into domestic servants, factory workers, seamstresses or laundresses—and sometimes even returning the inmates to their families, hopefully with a more "proper" mindset.
+The Philadelphia Magdalen Society lodged 2,726 women, attempting to change them into domestic servants, factory workers, seamstresses, or laundresses—and sometimes even returning the inmates to their families, hopefully with a more "proper" mindset.
 Still, even the Board of Managers conceded that few magdalens were converted to lives of virtue.
-So the Society began to focus on preventing waywardness and providing education to girls.
+So the society began to focus on preventing waywardness and providing education to girls.

-The Home for Magdalens moved to Montgomery County, Pennsylvania, in 1915, about the time that it was becoming clear that the refuge had outlived its usefulness.
+The Home for Magdalens moved to Montgomery County, Pennsylvania, in 1915, when it became clear that the refuge had outlived its usefulness.
 Other private organizations and state institutions had become concerned with the treatment of "delinquent" girls, and the asylum's functions had been taken over by city courts, which placed youthful offenders on probation rather than committing them to institutions.

 White-Williams Foundation for Girls

-The Society began to seek a new direction for its work.
+The society began to seek a new direction for its work.
 It wanted to find ways to prevent the delinquency it had worked to treat for over a hundred years.
 The Board of Managers voted to address the heart of the problem by providing direction and assistance to steer children away from trouble.
 Accordingly, the Magdalen Society changed its name to White-Williams Foundation for Girls in 1918.
 (The name honored Bishop William White and George Williams, a Quaker philanthropist and former Board chairman.)
 White-Williams began the service that it continues today: providing stipends to needy Philadelphia students.
 White-Williams Scholars visit area colleges, attend cultural events and career exploration workshops, and participate in peer support groups.
 Now known as White-Williams Scholars, the organization currently serves both male and female pupils in Philadelphia public high schools.